msibtain/wp-user-activity/README.md

 1. After activation, you'll find a new "Activity Log" menu item in your WordPress admin
 2. Click on it to view the user activity dashboard
 3. Use the filters at the top to narrow down the results

+### Active Users Page
+1. Navigate to Activity Log > Active Users in your WordPress admin
+2. View comprehensive statistics about user engagement and activity patterns
+3. Filter users by role, activity period (7, 30, 60, or 90 days), and search terms
+4. See detailed metrics including:
+   - Total activities per user
+   - Number of active days
+   - Total time spent on the site
+   - Types of activities performed
+   - First and last activity timestamps
+5. Export active users data to CSV for further analysis
+6. Click "View Logs" to see detailed activity logs for specific users

 ### Filtering Options
 - **Activity Type**: Filter by login, logout, page_view, category_view, or archive_view